DataStax-Academy/httpie-katapod/step3.md

 # Exploring Stargate APIs from the command line - REST

-In this section you will use our httpie configuration to take a look at the Stargate APIs.
-In this section we will use the REST API
+In this section you will use our httpie configuration to take a look at the Stargate REST API.

 - REST - Create a Table
 - REST - Add some rows